metosin/compojure-api/README.md

     (POST* "/echo" [{body :body-params}] (ok body))))
 ```

-### Route documentation
+## Route documentation

 Compojure-api uses [Swagger](https://github.com/wordnik/swagger-core/wiki) for route documentation.

 Enabling Swagger in your application is done by mounting a `swaggered` -route macro on to the root of your api.
 There can be multiple `swaggered` apis in one web application.
-Behind the scenes, `swaggered` does some heavy macro-peeling to reconstruct the route tree (would have been easier with [Bidi](https://github.com/juxt/bidi, right).
-It also can follow `defroutes`.
+Behind the scenes, `swaggered` does some heavy macro-peeling to reconstruct the route tree.
+It also follows `defroutes`.

-You also need to mount the `swagger-docs` route to publish the api definitions.
+`swagger-docs` mounts the api definitions.

-There is also a portable [Swagger-UI](https://github.com/wordnik/swagger-ui) pre-integrated in form of `swagger-ui` route.
-To use this, you just need to add a dependency to latest `metosin/ring-swagger-ui` to your project.
+There is also a `swagger-ui` route for mounting the external [Swagger-UI](https://github.com/wordnik/swagger-ui).

-a full sample app:
+### full sample swaggered app

 ```clojure
 (require '[ring.util.http-response :refer :all])